crossbario/autobahn-js/doc/work/tutorial_pubsub.rst

 Running in the browser vs. Node.js
 ++++++++++++++++++++++++++++++++++

-The only difference between running the JavaScript for our demo application in the browser and in Node.js is that in the browser, |ab| is loaded via a script tag, while in Node.js we need to include it via Node's dependency management.
+The only difference between running the JavaScript for our demo application in the browser and in Node.js is that in the browser, **Autobahn|JS** is loaded via a script tag, while in Node.js we need to include it via Node's dependency management.

 In order for the same JavaScript to run in both cases, we do: